~I Am No Longer Accepting The Things I Cannot Change, I Am Changing The Things I Cannot Accept~

 She facilitates talks, panels, discussions, seminars and retreats for those experiencing grief, loss and trauma.

 There may be no population of patients whose health care and outcomes are more affected by racism than those with sickle cell disease (SCD).
 Patients with SCD are too often marginalized and dismissed while seeking medical care when their bodies hurt and they cannot breathe.
-As a Sickle Cell Warrior and Advocate, Dr. Mays works within the community thru public speaking and advocacy to encourage denouncing racial injustice and durable improvements for patients with SCD.
+As a Sickle Cell Warrior and Advocate, Dr. Mays works within the community thru public speaking, research, and advocacy to encourage denouncing racial injustice and durable improvements for patients with SCD.